kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Too fast business growth ]( dimensions/business_performance.md#too-fast-business-growth ) | __2.31__ times less common in the industry than overall |

 ## Internet
+> The internet industry comprises of establishments that provide a wide variety of products and services primarily online through their web sites.
+Operations include, but are not limited to, search engines, retailers, travel services, as well as news, financial information and content providers.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|